YasuhiroABE/ub-autoinstall-iso/README.md

     $ sudo apt update
     $ sudo apt install git make sudo

+Checkout the target tag which you would like to install.

+    $ sudo git checkout refs/tags/22.04.4 -b my_22.04.4

 To download the ISO image and populate the initial files, the following tasks are performed only once.

     $ make download